J.P. Morgan in Ireland

 With a legacy dating back to 1799, we have a history of demonstrating leadership during times of both economic growth and financial instability.

 J.P.
 Morgan traces its roots in Ireland back to 1919, when The National Land Bank was established under the direction of Ireland's nascent, independent parliament to help revive land redistribution from landlords to tenant farmers.

 In the years following independence, this bank came under the control of the Bank of Ireland and was renamed National City Bank in 1927.
 In 1968, the Bank of Ireland entered into a joint venture with Chase Manhattan Bank.
-Chase took full ownership of the legal entity in 1979, acquired Chemical Bank Ireland in 1993.
+Chase took full ownership of the legal entity in 1979, and acquired Chemical Bank Ireland in 1993.
 Today JP Morgan has a broad range of financial institutions in Ireland designed to meet the needs of its clients.

 You're now leaving J.P.
 Morgan